kylrth/kylrth.github.io/content/post/truth-of-the-church.md

 - this [Reddit post](https://www.reddit.com/r/exmormon/comments/nkao49/tough_questions_for_the_tbm_to_answer_part_1/) with tough questions for TBMs
 - talk about how we have to treat disaffected Mormon testimony carefully, without throwing it out.
 If the church were fraudulent, the disaffected members would be the ones with the true story.
 - think about how Meldrum says if we can't find the buffalo bones, it makes sense we can't find the Nephite remnants.
+- read the Urantia book
+- read about Robert Ritner's handling of the book of Abraham, starting [here](https://www.reddit.com/r/mormon/comments/nmiuaa/update_on_robert_ritner_kidney_transplant/)
+- take a look at Bennett's response to the CES letter, and [this response](https://www.reddit.com/r/mormonscholar/comments/b0ig4a/a_pointed_response_to_jim_bennetts_a_faithful/) to that response
+- The church isn't ahead on social issues, but it isn't ahead on morality or or the Atonement either!
 - MAKE TOTALLY SURE THAT THIS DOCUMENT IS *NOT* COMPREHENSIVE.
 JUST MAKE THE STRONGEST, MOST CONCISE POINTS POSSIBLE AND POINT PEOPLE ELSEWHERE FOR MORE RESOURCES.

 ## faith and confirmations from the Spirit